AnshitaTripathi/GenAi-Tutor/README.md

 ### 4. Get Your FREE Groq API Key

 1. Go to [console.groq.com](https://console.groq.com)
-2. Sign up with Google or GitHub (no credit card!)
+2. Sign up with Google or GitHub (no credit card required!)
 3. Click **API Keys** → **Create API Key**
 4. Copy and paste into your `backend/.env` file